7 types of cough in your child that you need to pay attention to

 When it comes to your child's health, you shouldn't take any chances.

-Not all coughs are the same.
+Not all coughs appear the same.
 Some coughs can be due to the common cold, while other coughs can be a sign of something more serious.
 Knowing the different types of cough and what causes them can better help you understand what type of ailment your child might have.

 1. Barking cough